Damian-T417/pyt-downloader/README.md

 And thats all for this version, now with the core finished, i work for the next version and possibly the final **version**.

 # PytDownloader v0.1 functions summary
+*What is PytDownloader?*
-PytDownloader is a GUI for downloading videos of Youtube, using Pytube library as functionality and tkinter for UI.
+Is a GUI for downloading videos of Youtube, using Pytube library as functionality and tkinter for UI.
 <br>

 ## How to use